Containers-Testing-Framework/ctf-cli/README.md

 - Add support for other ways of running command remotely besides ansible
 - Add remote hosts provisioning, startng, stopping
  - support this for cloud, VMs, Vagrant boxes, etc.

+## Decisions made
+- we will go with submodules instead of tests.conf
+- it is not acceptable to expect users to directly call git - needed functionality has to be wrapped by CTF
+- remote features/steps should be added into tests/remote/... to prevent conflicts with project-specific features/steps
+- we will need export and import commands to export and import current project tests setup for sharing between projects
+- we can not expect that the project is using git (maybe create git repo if not using git only in the tests/ dir?)
+- tests.conf will be deprecated as it is used ATM
+- the "generated" environment.py should be kept clean and all containers specific code should be moved elsewhere.

 ## References
 - [Behave](http://pythonhosted.org/behave/index.html)